Try @eslint-react/kit@beta

 @eslint-react/kit

 This module is currently in beta.
 APIs may change in future releases.
-Please test thoroughly before using in production.

 Installation